-Bake cookies, brownies or a casserole for your new neighbors.
-Drop the goodies off while introducing yourself and let the new neighbors know where you live.
+Drop the cookies, brownies or other treats you made off while introducing yourself and let the new neighbors know where you live.
 Give them tips, like where they can get the best local brew or the best slice of pizza.

 Stop and chat with your neighbors along the way to make yourself more recognizable.
 Also by doing this, you will familiarize yourself with the faces of the people who live in the area.
 This will create a safer environment for everyone, as you’ll be able to spot a stranger in your neighborhood quicker, and your neighbors will be more aware of what’s going on with your apartment.